Skip to main content

 Crucially, carrying out IP due diligence with code scans is instrumental in achieving these objectives.
 These scans help assess third-party licensing and overall OSS management, identifying and mitigating potential risks.
 For investors, this level of thorough IP due diligence, especially via code scans, not only ensures the safeguarding of their interests but also significantly enhances the value of their investments in the technology sector.

-Philippe Thomas is CEO of Vaultinum
+Philippe Thomas is CEO at Vaultinum

 The views expressed in this article are those of the author and do not necessarily reflect the views of AlphaWeek or its publisher, The Sortino Group